radzenhq/radzen-blazor/Radzen.DocFX/articles/components/autocomplete.md

 # Accordion component
-This guide demonstrates how to use the AutoComplete component.
+This article demonstrates how to use the AutoComplete component.

 ## Populate data when initialized
 ```